Problem Code: 20610

 Coding is not easy, but some codes seem to cause more than their share of confusion.
-Based on feedback from Healthcare Business Monthly readers, and what we hear on AAPC Member Forums, one such “problem code” is 20610 Arthrocentesis, aspiration and/or injection; major joint or bursa (eg, shoulder, hip, knee joint, subacromial bursa).
+Based on feedback from Healthcare Business Monthly readers, and what we hear on AAPC Member Forums, one such “problem code” is 20610 Arthrocentesis, aspiration and/or injection; major joint or bursa (eg, shoulder, hip, knee joint, subacromial bursa); without ultrasound guidance.

 The same three questions keep coming up about this code:

 - When is it appropriate to report multiple units of 20610?

 - May I report an evaluation and management (E/M) service in addition to 20610?